 If you you’d like to learn more about how pregnancy happens so you feel more comfortable and confident teaching your child, see How Pregnancy Occurs.

 Stages of Fetal Development

 This growth continues during the second trimester (13–26 weeks).
 By the end of the second trimester, a baby will be about 32 cm long and weigh around 1 kg or as much as a small melon.
 The baby starts to move around.
 The baby even has finger and toe prints.
 During the second trimester until about 24 weeks, the baby can’t live outside of the mother’s body because their lungs, heart and blood systems are not developed enough.
-To learn more about the second trimester, see Second Trimester: The Middle.
+To learn more about the second trimester, see Second Trimester.

 Make sure your child knows your family values and beliefs around sexual activity and pregnancy.
 You do this by talking to your child about your values and beliefs, and by modelling them in your every-day life.
 It doesn’t matter if your child is male or female; both partners are responsible for their own body and their own actions.
 Learn more about safer sex practices, STIs and birth control methods so that you can give your child the correct information to help them make healthy decisions now and in the future.